nram-solace/nram-solace-tools/README.md

 # Solace Management Tools with SEMP
 ---

-This repository has python Scripts for provisioning and managing [Solace PubSub+ event broker](https://solace.com/products/event-broker/)  using [SEMPv2](https://docs.solace.com/Admin/SEMP/Using-SEMP.htm) protocol.
+This repository has Python Scripts for provisioning and managing [Solace PubSub+ event broker](https://solace.com/products/event-broker/)  using [SEMPv2](https://docs.solace.com/Admin/SEMP/Using-SEMP.htm) protocol.

 # Pre Requsites
 The scripts in this repository require the followig:
-- Python 3.6 or better
+- Python 3.10 or better
 - The following Python Modules:
-  - datetime
   - json
   - glob
   - pandas